jeanruggiero/compostable/README.md

 ## What inspired you to make this?

 ## What does your project do?
-Our project is an environmental hack that can conduct image analysis to distinguish different materials of spoons, knives, and forks (compostable vs. plastic).
+Our project is an environmental hack that can conduct image analysis to distinguish different materials of spoons (compostable vs. plastic).

 ## How did you build it?